Alberta Cannabis Framework and proposed legislation

 Consumer education will be embedded in the retail of cannabis, and retail outlets will display point-of-purchase signage and other materials to educate customers about risks and making responsible choices about cannabis.

-We will work with the federal government in an effort to establish a coordinated approach to the taxation of cannabis.
-Provinces and territories will need resources to address extra costs related to the legalization of cannabis, whether through tax revenue or specific federal support.
+At the same time, provinces and territories will need additional resources to address new costs related to the legalization of cannabis, whether through tax revenue or specific federal support.

 Albertans will be allowed to consume cannabis in their homes and in some public spaces where smoking tobacco is allowed, but use will be banned in cars.

 In an effort to protect children and limit second-hand exposure, public smoking or vaping of cannabis in Alberta will be prohibited from any place where tobacco is restricted, and in the following places: